-If, through observation and GOLD assessment data, the teacher feels there is a possible discrepancy in a student's learning as compared to benchmark expectations they will communicate this to the family during a conference, sharing documentation of the concern.
-Suggestions for next steps may include the following, with the knowledge and consent of the parents:
+If, through observation and assessment data, the teacher feels there is a possible discrepancy in a student's learning as compared to benchmark expectations they will communicate this to the family and share documentation of the concern.
+Suggestions for next steps may, with parental consent, include actions such as:

-- The teacher may recommend that the student be placed on an intervention to help close the gap in learning following the multi-tier system of support (MTSS). - The teacher may request assistance from the Area Education Agency (AEA) team as an early intervention process.
-This team engages in problem identification, plan interventions, provide support, and make outside resources available to those individuals requesting assistance.
-The AEA team is available and functional for all students and teachers in the building. - A formal request made to Heartland AEA for support and additional ideas or more formalized testing.
+- Placing the student on an intervention to help close the gap in learning following the multi-tier system of support (MTSS). - Requesting assistance from a service agency, such as Heartland AEA, as part of an early intervention process.
+The support team would likely engage in problem identification, plan interventions, provide support, and make outside resources available to individuals requesting assistance. - Formally requesting support and/or additional assessment from a service agency, such as Heartland AEA.

-When indicated, the preschool teacher will assist in arranging for developmental screening and referral for diagnostic assessment.
+arranging for developmental screening and referral for diagnostic assessment.